NSHipster/articles/2020-04-13-contact-tracing.md

 a list of Positive Diagnosis Keys sent from the central health authority.

-Each Positive Diagnosis Key corresponds to someone else's Daily Tracing Key. we can derive all of the possible Rolling Proximity Identifiers that it could advertise over the course of that day (using the same <abbr title="Keyed-Hashing for Message Authentication">HMAC</abbr> algorithm that we used to derive our own Rolling Proximity Identifiers).
+Each Positive Diagnosis Key corresponds to someone else's Daily Tracing Key.
+We can derive all of the possible Rolling Proximity Identifiers that it could advertise over the course of that day (using the same <abbr title="Keyed-Hashing for Message Authentication">HMAC</abbr> algorithm that we used to derive our own Rolling Proximity Identifiers).